 Juan Dolio Beach, Dominican Republic

 Kick back on white sand under a bright sun with a refreshing coconut water in hand at Juan Dolio beach.
-Lined with palm trees and exclusive accommodation, Juan Dolio is a favorite weekend and holiday retreat for Dominicans living in the eastern part of the country.
+Lined with palm trees and exclusive accommodation, Juan Dolio is one of the best beaches near Santo Domingo and also a favorite weekend and holiday retreat for Dominicans living in the eastern part of the country.

 Developed to showcase the best of the Dominican Republic for travelers on short breaks, Juan Dolio is a compact destination with lots on offer in easy walking and driving distance.
 If you’re visiting the island for just a few days, a stay at Juan Dolio gives you the chance to relax, swim, dive and explore a feast of food and drink all within a stone’s throw.